ContactSoftwareAI/TabEmbedBench/README.md

 - Results and plots are written under the chosen `--data-dir` (default `data/`).
 - Example outputs in this repository show CSV and plots under timestamped `data/tabembedbench_*/` directories.

-## Environment variables

-- No required environment variables are enforced by the code in this repo as of 2025-11-17.
-- OpenML is used for TabArena datasets; if you rely on authenticated API access, document your setup here.
-- TODO: Add any dataset paths, API keys, or credentials needed in specific environments.

-## Testing

-- No project-local tests were found in this repository at the time of writing.
-- TODO: Add tests (e.g., smoke tests for the example run and unit tests for evaluators/embeddings) and document how to run them, e.g. `uv run pytest`.

 ## Development

 - Lint/format with Ruff (configured in `pyproject.toml`):